alextnetto/alextnetto/src/index.md

 - 1st place in NASA SpaceApps Hackathon
 - 1st place in AutTech Hackathon
 - 1st place on DeFi at ETH Rio 22
-- One of the winners in grand prize of ETH Sp 22
+- One of the winners of the grand prize of ETH Sp 22
 - 3 categories of prizes ETH Samba 23
 - 2 categories of prizes at ETH Global NY
 - 1st place on Functions at SmartCon 23 Hackathon
 - 2 categories ETH Rio 23 with AI delegates product
-- 1st place a category on ETH Belgrade 2024 (biggest prize until now)
+- 1st place in a category on ETH Belgrade 2024 (biggest prize until now)
 - ETHGlobal Brussels - Uniswap and Pancakeswap prizes

 # Events organized